squidgroup/shinySim/README.md

 structured simulations — hierarchical data structures, predictors, and variance components across levels — without writing the simulation call by hand.

-Simulating structured data is something most people do rarely and under time
-pressure: checking whether a design has the power to detect an effect, generating a dataset to test an analysis pipeline, or teaching where variance actually sits in a mixed model.
-The syntax is the barrier, not the concept. shinySim moves that work into a UI, shows the variance decomposition as you build it, and hands back both the simulated dataset and the equivalent `squidSim` code — so the app is a way in, not a dependency.

 ## Features

 - **Build a data structure interactively.** Define nested and crossed levels,